OskarJ1993/Black-jack-game/README.md

 ### Welcome screen

-Welcome screen introduces the user to the game and askes the user to enter their name.
+Welcome screen introduces the user to the game and asks the user to enter their name.

 <img src="readmeimg/welcomescreen.png" alt="Image showing landing page">

 ### Game start

 When name is provided, dealer gives two cards to the user and the computer.
-The card deck is randomly shuffled after eiche move in the game so it allways be random cards.
+The card deck is randomly shuffled after each move in the game so it allways be random cards.
 Now you have a choice of either HIT (taking a new card) or STAND.

 <img src="readmeimg/gamestarts.png" alt="start screen image">